 Keto Low Carb Deviled Eggs

-This recipe ticks a lot of boxes if you are are looking to incorporate deviled eggs into an existing diet plan or healthy eating program.
+This recipe ticks a lot of boxes if you are looking to incorporate Greek yogurt deviled eggs into an existing diet plan or healthy eating program.

 This lean protein recipe is also loaded with dairy, as part of your daily recommended intake.
 So with all that being said, it’s practically guilt-free and you should whip up a batch right away.